[music] paused

 ));

-Text2d::new("0 - 0") in Bevy 0.18, text display uses the Text2d component (for text positioned in the 2D world).
+Text2d::new("0 - 0") creates text positioned in the 2D world.
 It wraps a String.
 The initial text shows "0 - 0".

-Transform::from_xyz(0.0, 250.0, 0.0) positions the text near the top of the screen.
+Transform::from_xyz(0.0, WINDOW_HEIGHT / 2.0 - 50.0, 0.0) positions the text near the top of the screen.
 Our window is 600 pixels tall, so y = 300 is the top edge.
-We place it at y = 250 so it's near the top but not at the very edge.
+We place it at y = 300 - 50 = 250, centered horizontally.

 fn score_goal(